awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``num_ffn_layers_in_gnn: 1``
     - Argument: ``--num-ffn-layers-in-gnn 1``
     - Default value: ``0``
-- **num_ffn_layers_in_decoder**: Graphstorm provides this argument as an option to increase the size of the parameters in the output layer.
-This argument will add an MLP layer after computing the output embeddings for each node type.
-It accepts an integer greater than zero.
-Generally, `embeds = MLP(h)` for each node in the output layers.
-If the input here is n, it could add n feedforward neural network layers here.
+- **num_ffn_layers_in_decoder**: Graphstorm provides this argument as an option to increase the size of the parameters in the decoder layer.
+This argument will add an MLP layer before the last layer of a decoder.
+If the input here is n, it could add n feedforward neural network layers.
+Please note, it is only effective when the decoder is an ``MLPEdgeDecoder`` or an ``MLPEFeatEdgeDecoder``.
+Support for other decoders will be added later.
     - Yaml: ``num_ffn_layers_in_decoder: 1``
     - Argument: ``--num-ffn-layers-in-decoder 1``
     - Default value: ``0``